ac - acre(s).

 interdune swale - a depression or hollow between secondary dunes, seasonally or permanently saturated by a perched water table and shallow or temporary flooding.
 Interdune swales are predominantly influenced by fresh water from rainstorms, but may be periodically flooded by salt water from ocean storm surges.
 Low graminoid-dominated herbaceous vegetation is characteristic.

 intertidal mud flat - low marsh areas of very fine sediments that are fully exposed only at low tide.
-Freshwater intertidal mud flats usually support dense, monospecific colonies of spatterdock (Nuphar advena).
+Freshwater intertidal mud flats usually support dense, monospecific colonies of common spatterdock (Nuphar advena).

 intertidal zone - the zone between average low tide and average high tide in an estuary.